Cecil Court: Association with Mozart

-The street rose from the ashes to become the temporary home of an eight-year-old Wolfgang Amadeus Mozart while he was touring Europe in 1764.
+The street rose from the ashes to become the temporary home of eight-year-old Wolfgang Amadeus Mozart while he was touring Europe in 1764.
 For almost four months, the Mozart family lodged with barber John Couzin.
 Tickets for Mozart's first London concerts were sold from Couzin's shop and, while living there, the young Mozart performed twice for King George III and was tested for his musical ability by Dr. Charles Burney.
 According to some modern authorities, Mozart composed his first symphony while a resident of Cecil Court.

 In September 2011, the Cecil Court Traders' Association installed a plaque commemorating Mozart's relatively brief, but significant, period of residence in the street.
 The plaque sits at Number 9 Cecil Court, which—contrary to earlier assumptions placing the Mozart lodgings at Number 19—has been confirmed as the site of John Couzin's barber shop.
 Cecil Court bookseller Tim Bryars consulted original source material, including the parish rate books of the time and a number of antique maps, to establish where in the street the young Mozart lived.

 The plaque was unveiled by actor and author Simon Callow, who created the role of Amadeus on stage.
 The ceremony was accompanied with music from members of Opera Holland Park and the City of London Sinfonia including pieces from Mozart's London Sketchbook which it is quite possible might have been composed in Cecil Court.